george0815/M3TV/README.md

 ## Usage
-Assuming you have node installed, all you have to do is launch m3tv.js, <br>
+Assuming you have node installed, all you have to do is launch m3tv.js and go to http://127.0.0.1:5000 on your browser. <br>
 Make sure to click anywhere on the splash screen to enter the main menu. <br>

+If you're trying to view a playlist that's locally hosted using something like [dizquetv](https://github.com/vexorian/dizquetv) or [ErsatzTV](https://github.com/jasongdove/ErsatzTV), just remember to allow insecure content in the browser settings. <br>

 NOTE: On Microsoft Edge, you have to whitelist it by going to Settings > Cookies and site permissions > Manage and delete cookies and site data, then clicking "Add" in the "Allow" section and entering the URL

 ### Add Playlist or Channel
 1. Click anywhere to exit the splash screen and enter the main menu
 2. To add a playlist, click the "Add Playlists" button in the main menu, or the "Add Channels" button if your adding a channel
-3. Enter the corrent URL for the m3u playlist or m3u8 stream, if the m3u file is stored locally on your computer, click the "local" button
+3. Enter the correct URL for the m3u playlist or m3u8 stream, if the m3u file is stored locally on your computer, click the "local" button NOTE: if you are adding a local playlist, you do not have to enter anything into the textbox.
+You will be prompted with a file dialog upon clicking the "Okay" button
-4. Enter a title and a image URL for the logo (optional)
+4. Enter a title and an image URL for the logo (optional)
 5. Press back to save changes
 6. Once the playlist or channel is added, you can see view them by clicking the "Play Playlists" or "Play Channels" button in the main menu

-### Background music
+### Audio Settings
+You can adjust the sound effect and channel volume by using their respective sliders. <br>

 To change the background music:
 1. Find a youtube video
 2. Click "share"
 3. Click "Embed"
 4. Copy the string that's in the quotations after "src=" and paste it into the text box
 5. Click "Back" to save changes

+### Video Settings
+If you want to view CORS protected streams, then click the "CORS Proxy Server" toggle.
+Additionally, you can also choose the video player that's used to play the streams.

 ### Controls
 Next Channel - N<br>